darius-daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 \n3-new_owner - Changes ownership of file, hello, to user, Betty.
 \n4-empty - Creates an empty file called hello
 \n5-execute - Adds execute permission to the owner of the file
+\n6-multiple_permissions - Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.